teaksoon/libsk_oled/README.md

 ------

 There are 2 version of this library, "C" Version and "G" Version.
-Following are the functions available for both Versions.
+Following are the functions available for both Versions ( Text Based )
 ---
 1. sk_oled_begin() - Run this just once, before other library display functions
 2. sk_oled_clearScreen() - Clears the entire OLED screen